ardriveapp/pub-docs/docs/src/docs/turbo/turbo-sdk/ai.md

   dataItemOpts?: DataItemOptions;  // REQUIRED to include Content-Type tag for uploadFile };

-// Folder upload parameters
-export type UploadFolderParams = {
+// Folder upload parameters - Environment specific! export type UploadFolderParams = {
+  // Node.js environment only:
+  folderPath?: string;  // Required for Node.js - path to folder on filesystem

+  // Web environment only:
+  files?: File[];  // Required for Web - array of File objects from input or drag-and-drop

-  folderPath?: string;  // Required for NodeJS files?: File[];  // Required for Web dataItemOpts?: DataItemOptions;  // Optional - Content-Type tags are auto-detected maxConcurrentUploads?: number;
+  // Common parameters for both environments: dataItemOpts?: DataItemOptions;  // Optional - Content-Type tags are auto-detected maxConcurrentUploads?: number;
   throwOnFailure?: boolean;